|Nutritional Guidelines (per serving)|

 More Rolled Recipes

-Polish Beef Roulade Recipe: Zrazy, as this is known in Polish, common main course offering dating to 14th-century nobility.
+Polish Beef Roulade: Zrazy, as this is known in Polish, common main course offering dating to 14th-century nobility.
 There are myriad varieties with just as many different fillings, including mushrooms, sauerkraut, herbs, breadcrumbs with horseradish, among others.